smweddell/outreachClinic/README.md

 ## ***Clients: Mary Ann Elting, Andrea Copeland, and Todd Shelton***

+###### This project was built using HTML, CSS, Javascript, jQuery, and structuring the website as an MVC.

 ###### Home Page (Services Page):
 Shows the services the different partners offer at the clinic.